dabwao/BuildEmission-Tracker/README.md

 o	Scalable Infrastructure: Designed to handle data from multiple buildings, making it suitable for large-scale deployments. o	API Support: In the next release, we look forward to include APIs for integration with other energy management platforms and systems.

-# 5. Test Edition:
-A test edition of the app is not available on https://emission-phase1.web.app/ for testing and you can login to have a test using the following user credetnials: username: app@test.com    password:  Pass123
 # 5. User Security and Compliance:
 o	Data Protection: Complies with data protection regulations including the Kenya data protection act of 2019, ensuring user data is secure and confidential. o	User Authentication: Features robust user authentication mechanisms to prevent unauthorized access.